szabgab/slides/python/pandas.md

 ## StackOverflow Survey data
 {id: stackoverflow-survey-data}

-* Download one of the dataset from the [survey](https://insights.stackoverflow.com/survey)
+* Download one of the datasets from the [Stack Overflow survey](https://insights.stackoverflow.com/survey)
 * unzip the file.
-Feel free to remove the `__MACOSX/` directory if it is there.
+Feel free to remove the `__MACOSX/` directory if it is still there.

 ## Planets - Read CSV into Dataframes
 {id: pandas-planets-read-csv}